Comparisons8 min read

 • Restaurant context — portions are typically larger with more fat

 If cooking oil was clearly used, it's listed as a separate line item so you can see and adjust it.
+Cal AI bakes these numbers into a single opaque total, if it accounts for them at all.

-Step 5: Sanity Check
+Step 5: Sanity check

 The AI cross-checks its total against expected ranges: